 Ease up on the yard work.
 It’s just kinder.

 Lots of butterfly species use leaf piles to store their chrysalis.
-Salamanders reproduce in leaf litter.
-Leaf detritus is invaluable for our wildlife, if leaving the leaves in place where they fall is impossible for some reason, the next best practice for habitat is to put them in piles on garden beds or at an edge of the property.
-If you remember seeing more fireflies when you were younger?
+Likewise, salamanders reproduce in leaf litter.
+Leaf detritus is invaluable for our wildlife.
+If leaving the leaves in place where they fall is impossible for some reason, the next best practice for habitat is to put them in piles on garden beds or at an edge of the property.
+Do you remember seeing more fireflies when you were younger?
 The subtraction of leaves from our terrain correlates with a mass reduction in firefly populations.
 In the 1970’s + 80’s people had a looser concept of yard work, and the wildlife was better off for it.

 Another benefit for a light touch with fall garden chores and landscaping cleanup is the fact that plant and leaf cellulose is the most perfect fertilizer where it falls and biodegrades- it’s free and 100% organic and complete.
 So, use fall as a time to fill in your gardens and landscaped areas with new native plants to expand your property’s habitat value, or just catch up on your relaxation.
 Ease up on the yard work: it’s just kinder.